Dense packing of the surface code: code deformation procedures and hook-error-avoiding gate scheduling: Error rates simulation of densely packed surface code

 Single-qubit depolarizing noise with a probability $p$ means that during each single-qubit gate operation, an $X,Y,Z$ error occurs on the qubit with a probability of $p/3$ each, while no error occurs with a probability of $1-p$.
 Two-qubit depolarizing noise with a probability $p$ means that during each two-qubit gate operation, one of the \{$I\otimes X, I\otimes Y, I\otimes Z, X\otimes I, X\otimes X, X\otimes Y, X\otimes Z, Y\otimes I, Y\otimes X, Y\otimes Y, Y\otimes Z, Z\otimes I, Z\otimes X, Z\otimes Y, Z\otimes Z$\} errors occurs with a probability of $p/15$ each, while no error occurs with a probability of $1-p$.

 The simulation results are shown in Fig.~\ref{fig:simulation_result}.
+Although we evaluated logical error rates of all logical qubits, we present simulation results only for the central and the second-from-the-left logical qubits.
+This is because the logical qubits can be classified into two groups: leftmost, central, and rightmost logical qubits exhibit the same scaling behavior of the logical error rate, while the second-from-the-left and second-from-the-right logical qubits share another same scaling behavior.

-First, we compare the logical error rates of two types of densely packed surface codes.
+We first examine the logical error rate of the central logical qubit.
+We compare the logical error rates of two types of densely packed surface codes.
 We found that hook-avoiding dense yielded lower logical error rates than hook-prone dense.
-Next, we compare the logical error rates of the hook-avoiding dense and the standalone surface code.
+Then, we compare the logical error rates of the hook-avoiding dense and the standalone surface code.
 We observed that the standalone surface code patches generally yielded lower logical error rates when the physical error rate is around $10^{-2}$.
 However, as the physical error rate decreases, the hook-avoiding dense exhibited lower logical error rates than the standalone surface code.

 In the hook-avoiding dense, the number of times slices of CNOT gates increases from four to five compared to the standalone.
 This increases the likelihood of physical errors on idle qubits.
 However, for code distances $d\geq 7$, the logical error rates of the hook-avoiding dense become lower than that of the standalone patch as the physical error rate decreases.
 This improvement can be attributed to the fact that, in the hook-avoiding dense configuration, multiple patches share common regions where logical errors are less likely to occur.
 In standalone surface code patches, a logical error can occur with as few as $(d+1)/2$ physical errors.
 In contrast, in the hook-avoiding dense, a logical error that spans across the fused regions requires more than $(d+1)/2$ physical errors.
 Since the regions where logical errors can occur by only $(d+1)/2$ physical errors are limited to non-fused parts.